 On May 2, 2011, the United States military killed and buried Osama bin Laden, the al Qaeda leader behind the 9/11 attacks.
-U.S. Special Forces took him out during a raid on the compound in Abbottabad, Pakistan where he and some of his family were hiding out.
+U.S. Special Operations troops took him out during a raid on the compound in Abbottabad, Pakistan where he and some of his family were hiding out.
 After identifying his body, the military brought him aboard the USS Carl Vinson and buried him in the northern Arabian Sea the same day.

 The U.S. took political, religious and practical factors into consideration when deciding how to bury bin Laden’s body.
 There was concern that if he was buried on land, his grave could become a shrine for his followers.
 There was a need to observe Islamic funeral practices, including the custom of burying a body within 24 hours of a person’s death.
 And there was the question of whether the U.S. should take photos or provide some sort of visual proof that he was dead.